diaboloshogunate/tinyurl/README.md

 I have the auto increment id set to big int since int can't handle the range of values needed for all the possibilities.

 I have the short url set to unique which gives it an index for faster lookup.

-**Depending on the database, I would suspect that an int lookup might be faster but haven't researched or tested it.**
-**It would not be hard to change. you can easily disable `auto_increment` and store the numerical value instead of the string.**
-**This is another thing I might do later for fun.**

 ## Guaranteed uniqueness
 Neither of these methods guarantees uniqueness so the database is checked to see if the value is taken.
 If it is try again.